Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/README.md

 ## Introduction

->**IMPORTANT**: Before beginning the tutorial make sure you have installed the AMD Vitis™ 2025.2 software.
-The Vitis release includes all the embedded base platforms including the VEK280 base platform that is used in this tutorial.
-In addition, ensure you have downloaded the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).
+>**IMPORTANT**: Before you begin this tutorial, install the Vitis 2025.2 software.
+This release includes all embedded base platforms, including the VEK280 base platform used in this tutorial.
+Also download the *Common Images for Embedded Vitis Platforms* from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).

-The ‘common image’ package contains a prebuilt Linux kernel and root file system that can be used with the AMD Versal™ board for embedded design development using the Vitis software platform.
+The *common image* package contains a prebuilt Linux kernel and root file system that you can use with the AMD Versal™ board for embedded design development using the Vitis software platform.

-Before starting this tutorial, run the following steps:
+Follow these steps before starting the tutorial:

-1. Go to the directory where you have unzipped the Versal Common Image package.
+1. Go to the directory where you unzipped the AMD Versal™ `Common Image` package.
-2. In a Bash shell, run the ``/Common Images Dir/xilinx-versal-common-v2025.2/environment-setup-cortexa72-cortexa53-amd-linux`` script.
-This script sets up the SDKTARGETSYSROOT and CXX variables.
-If the script is not present, you must run the ``/Common Images Dir/xilinx-versal-common-v2025.2/sdk.sh``.
+2. In a Bash shell, run the `/Common Images Dir/xilinx-versal-common-v2025.2/environment-setup-cortexa72-cortexa53-amd-linux` script.
+This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
+If the script is not present, run `/Common Images Dir/xilinx-versal-common-v2025.2/sdk.sh`.
-3. Set up your ROOTFS and IMAGE to point to the ``rootfs.ext4`` and Image files located in the ``/Common Images Dir/xilinx-versal-common-v2025.2`` directory.
+3. Set the `ROOTFS` and `IMAGE` variables to point to the `rootfs.ext4` and `Image` files located in the `/Common Images Dir/xilinx-versal-common-v2025.2` directory.
-4. Set up your PLATFORM_REPO_PATHS environment variable to ``$XILINX_VITIS/base_platforms``.
+4. Set the `PLATFORM_REPO_PATHS` environment variable to `$XILINX_VITIS/base_platforms`.

-This tutorial targets VEK280 board for 2025.2 version.
+This tutorial targets the VEK280 board for 2025.2 version.

-Data generation for this tutorial requires [Python 3](https://www.python.org/downloads/).
-The following packages are required:
+You need [Python 3](https://www.python.org/downloads/) with the following packages for data generation:

-- math
+- `math`
-- sys
+- `sys`
-- numpy
+- `numpy`
-- random
+- `random`

 ## Objectives

-After completing this tutorial, you will be able to:
+After completing this tutorial, you learn how to:

-- Understand the differences between AI Engine and AI Engine-ML architecture.
+- Compare AI Engine and AI Engine-ML architectures.
-- How to declare and use shared buffers (memory tiles).
+- Declare and use shared buffers (memory tiles).
-- How to declare and use external buffers (external memory).
-- How to program buffer descriptors using tiling parameters
+- Program buffer descriptors with tiling parameters.

-This tutorial is based on matrix multiplication which is a usual algorithm in Machine Learning applications.
+This tutorial uses a matrix multiplication example, a common algorithm in machine learning applications.

-## Prerequisite knowledge
+## Prerequisite Knowledge

-To follow this tutorial you need to understand the architecture of the *AI Engine-ML* as well as the art of buffer descriptor programming:
+Before starting, understand the *AI Engine-ML* architecture and buffer descriptor programming:

 - **AI Engine ML Architecture:**: [am020](https://docs.amd.com/r/en-US/am020-versal-aie-ml)
-- **Programming Buffer Descriptors with Tiling parameters:** [UG1603](https://docs.amd.com/r/en-US/ug1603-ai-engine-ml-kernel-coding)
+- **Programming Buffer Descriptors with Tiling Parameters:** [UG1603](https://docs.amd.com/r/en-US/ug1603-ai-engine-ml-kernel-coding)

 A short introduction to **AI Engine-ML** architecture is available [here](AIEngineMLArchitecture.md).

-The various memory levels contains DMAs used to receive/transfer data to/from memory or Programmable Logic.
-These DMAs use Buffer Descriptors (BDs) that contains the parameters of these transfers.
-The best way to program these BDs is to use *Tiling Parameters* that are introduced [here](TilingParametersProgramming.md).
+Memory levels contain DMAs that transfer data between memory and programmable logic (PL).
+These DMAs use buffer descriptors (BDs) to define transfer parameters.
+The best way to program BDs is with *tiling parameters* as introduced [here](TilingParametersProgramming.md).

 ## Matrix Multiplication

-Matrix multiplication is very common algorithm that can be found in numerous standard applications.
-The basic equation is:
+Matrix multiplication appears in many applicatons.
+The basic equation is as follows:

 $$ C = A.B $$
 $$ \left( c_{ij} \right)_{\substack{0\leq i \lt M \\ 0 \leq j \lt N}}  =  \sum_{k=0}^{k<K} a_{ik}.b_{kj}$$